sftcd/cs2014/assignments/assignment3/README.md

   want to use ```mbedtls_pk_write_pubkey_der()```, but that function is pretty odd - it puts the bytes on the right of the buffer you provide it with!
+	- I asked a few folks about this and got a explanation.
+It's an IMO badly chosen optimisation due to length handling inside the DER encoded ASN.1 structures.
+Basically, when constructing the encoding, if you know the length of the data to the right of "here" in the final buffer, then it's easy to encode the length representation you want to put "here" but if you try to do that left to right, it's harder.
+So they do it right to left.
+	- There are some sample encoded values [here](https://blog.engelke.com/2014/10/17/parsing-ber-and-der-encoded-asn-1-objects/) that should help explain.

 - I goofed on the PoW hash input length! see correct stuff above

 Older hints: